nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

 This means you will have to rebase your branch on main before the pull request can be merged.
 This can get a bit annoying in a busy repository, but I think it is worth the effort.

+## Documentation

+All new features should be documented in the commit they were added in.
+The current strategy is to maintain:

+- Config Options: added to [defaults](lua/neo-tree/defaults.lua) and described in comments
+- The README contains "back of the box" high level overview of features.
+It is meant for people trying to decide if they want to install this plugin or not.
+  It should include refrences to the help file for more information:
+  `:h neo-tree-setup`
+- The vim help file [doc/neo-tree.txt](doc/neo-tree.txt) is the definitive reference and should contain all information needed to configure and use the plugin.